terryyin/rubygem_digger/notebook/Paper.md

   which had been actively maintained for more than ten months before they stopped.
   We labeled them as "abandoned" gems.
 * There are also many Ruby gems that have been maintained actively for a long time with many releases.
-From software maintainability's perspective, they are at least "maintainable" code some releases back from the recent.
+From software maintainability perspective, they are at least "maintainable" code some releases back from the recent.
   We labeled them as "maintained."